junseok-kim-ca/Pizza-Topia-Project/README.md

 | 22            | 1370        | 22815.15      |
 | 23            | 68          | 1121.35       |
 | 9             | 4           | 83.00         |

+***Key Findings***
+1. The 12 PM - 1 PM window contributes the highest revenue, highlighing the importance of catering to the lunchtime crowd

+2. The 5 PM - 7 PM window sees consistent revenue and order volumne, indicating a high demand during dinner hours.

+3. At late night, and early morning (11 PM, 9 AM, 10 AM), customers are unlikely to place orders, emphasizing  periods of low demand.

+**Insight**
+1. Lunch and dinner times generate the highest revenue due to a high volumne of orders, indicating that Pizza Topia is well-prepared with efficient ingredient management, staffing, and operational workflows to meet customer demand effectively.

 ### 9. Day-of-week trend for total orders